JamesDConley/GLaDOS_Server/README.md

 This repo includes the models and a basic web server to chat with them.

 ## Motivation
 Similar models exist but often utilize LLAMA which is only available under a noncommercial license.
-GLaDOS avoids this by utilizing EleutherAI's/togethercomputers apach 2.0 licensed base models and CC0 data.
+GLaDOS avoids this by utilizing EleutherAI's/togethercomputers apache 2.0 licensed base models and CC0 data.
 Additionally, GLaDOS is designed to be run fully standalone so you don't need to worry about your information being collected by a third party.

 ## Quickstart